isomerpages/nparks-apoc/_orchid-show/MarketPlace.md

 permalink: /MarketPlace/
 description: ""
 ---
-Shop to your heart’s content at our one-stop MarketPlace offering a wide variety of gardening-related lifestyle products.
+Shop to your heart’s content at our one-stop MarketPlace offering a variety of gardening-related lifestyle products.

+Location: Singapore EXPO, Hall 2<br>
+Admission: **Free**

 We are pleased to announce the following exhibitors joining us in MarketPlace.